IPUMS NHIS Articles and Presentations

 Xu and Drew (The Gerontologist 2017) used a linked sample of the NHIS-MEPS data and the NHIS-NDI data to investigate whether older adults who sustained a nonfatal injury (serious and minor) have higher risk of long-term morbidity and mortality outcomes compared with noninjured seniors.
 They found that, relative to no injury, serious nonfatal injury was significantly associated with increased risk of another injury, hospitalization, and mortality.
 Minor injuries were significantly related to higher risk of later injury and mortality.

 Visit the IPUMS Bibliography to find more

-Articles and Presentations on IHIS
+Articles and Presentations on IPUMS NHIS

-Taking Advantage of Health Data from 1969 to 2010 via Free Online Dissemination of Harmonized National Health Interview Survey Data," by Miriam King and Kathy Rowan, Academy Health Research Meeting, 2011
+Taking Advantage of Health Data from 1969 to 2010 via Free Online Dissemination of Harmonized National Health Interview Survey Data.
+Research poster.
+Miriam King and Kathy Rowan, Academy Health Research Meeting, 2011

 Alternative and Complementary Medicine (CAM) Use in the U.S.: New Data from the National Health Interview Survey (NHIS) Available in the Integrated Health Interview Series (IHIS).
 Powerpoint presentation.
 Dr. Brian Lee, APHA 2010